 In 2016, Francesca Panetta got interested in virtual worlds.
 Sound has always had the potential to immerse, but VR took it to a new level.
 Working at the Guardian, Francesca launched and ran the VR studio funded by Google to make 12 pieces exploring the potential of the new medium.
 Lucy Greenwell directed one of the most poetic, Songbird.

-Imagine a smartphone app which triggers sound by knowing where you are.
-As you walk the streets, your footsteps lead you to stories, interviews, features, archive, poetry - all placed on specific map points so that as you walk down a street, or enter a park, you’ll hear audio especially curated and designed to be heard in that exact place.
+In 2010 we led the way in augmented reality.
+We created a series of bespoke sonic AR apps that triggered sound by knowing where you are.
+As you walked the streets, your footsteps lead you to stories, interviews, features, archive, poetry - all placed on specific map points so that as you walk down a street, or enter a park, you’ll hear audio especially curated and designed to be heard in that exact place.
 These are totally immersive sonic adventures, that peel back the layers of history in a specific location.

 The Diamond Street App is a freely downloadable GPS activated rich media digital app for smartphones and tablets, which takes readers on a journey through the historic jewellery quarter of Hatton Garden and the stories in Rachel's Lichtenstein's recent book Diamond Street: the hidden world of Hatton Garden.
 Guided by Rachel, along with a host of other characters, the secrets of the streets around the Hatton Garden area are be revealed to users as they wander around the area, listening and exploring.

 This first of its kind digital project, uses content from the book Diamond Street along with specially developed rich media, soundscapes and interactive features, enabling readers to go on either a virtual (armchair version) or a real guided tour around the Hatton Garden area.

 "Witchcraft in your pocket. " - Matt Brown, The Londonist, 6th June 2013

 Click here to download for free.